jkingportfolio/CI_PP4_Pic_Pals/README.md

 ## Technologies Used

 ### Coding Languages
+- HTML
+- CSS
-- Python 3 - Used to create the command line based app.
+- Python 3

 ### Frameworks and Tools
 - Git - Used for version control.